ethannicholas/Frost/docs/generics.md

         ...
     }

 This may not immediately make sense.
-In order to declare an `Equatable`, you have to... use an `Equatable`?
+In order to declare an `Equatable`, you have to... reference an `Equatable`?

-It's easier than it might look:
+It's easier than it might seem:

     class Foo : Equatable<Foo> {
         ...